-Holder of Indian passport who has at least one-year continuous stay abroad can bring in up to 1 kg of gold on payment of duty.
-This can be jewellery or crude gold or gold coin, or gold biscuits.
+Holders of an Indian passport who have at least one-year continuous stay abroad can bring in up to 1 kg of gold on payment of duty.
+This can be jewellery, crude gold, gold coins, or gold biscuits.

 4. I have visited India for a few days in the last six months.
 Can I qualify to bring gold?

-Short visits to India of 30 days or less are ignored in calculating this period of six months.
-If the total days on short visits to India is less than 30 days during the preceding six months, you can import up to 1 kg of gold on payment of duty.
+Short visits to India of 30 days or less are ignored in calculating this six-month period.
+If the total days on short visits to India are less than 30 days during the preceding six months, you can import up to 1 kg of gold on duty payment.

 5. What if I did not complete six months of stay abroad?

-If the passenger bringing in the gold has not stayed abroad for six months, then the duty @ 38.5% may be charged on all the gold the passenger arrives with.
+If the passenger bringing in the gold has not stayed abroad for six months, duty @ 38.5% may be charged on all the gold the passenger arrives with.

 6. Do I have to carry the gold with me while travelling?

-The passenger can either bring the gold himself at the time of arrival or import the same within fifteen days of his arrival in India as unaccompanied baggage.
-There is no restriction on the sale of gold in India.
+The passenger can either bring the gold himself at arrival or import it within fifteen days of his arrival in India as unaccompanied baggage.
+There are no restrictions on the sale of gold in India.

-The passenger can also obtain the permitted quantity of gold from the Customs bonded warehouse of State Bank of India and Metals and Minerals Trading Corporation subject to the same conditions.
+The passenger can also obtain the permitted quantity of gold from the Customs bonded warehouse of State Bank of India and Metals and Minerals Trading Corporation.
+This is subject to the same conditions.